top of page

 This new realization is consistent with the much more convincing theory of cancer described by Dr. Thomas Seyfried, Professor of Biology at Boston College.
 In his book Cancer as a Metabolic Disease, Seyfried explains that cancer originates not in defect of the nucleic DNA, but in defects of the mitochondrial DNA (Seyfried 2012).

 Mitochondria are organelles that exist in almost every cell of human body (an exception is red blood cells - Power, Sex & Suicide: Mitochondria and the Meaning of Life, Lane 2005).
-The whole purpose of mitochondria is to convert food energy, such as glucose, triglycerides (fats), and ketones into the energy required by the human body to fuel movement, growth, wound repair, and thermogenesis.
+The mitochondria convert food energy, such as glucose, triglycerides (fats), and ketones into the energy required by the human body to fuel movement, growth, wound repair, and thermogenesis.
 Rather than rely exclusively on nucleic DNA, the mitochondrial maintain their own DNA for synthesis of proteins that are essential to energy conversion, thereby keeping the source of these proteins in close proximity to the site at which they must act.

 The greater the energy requirements of a cell, the more mitochondria are packed inside the cell walls.
 For example, muscle and brain cells have lots of mitochondria, while white fat cells have very few.
 That's because the purpose of white fat is to store energy, not consume it.
 By contrast, brown fat cells are dense with thousands of mitochondria, because the purpose of brown fat is to support non-shivering thermogenesis -- i.e., produce heat to keep your body warm when exposed to cold.